fmay/cc-js-intro-5-common-functions/.guides/sections.md

 As we get deeper into what *functions* and *objects* are, we will make proper sense of the more advanced ones.
 In the meantime, we'll look at the ones that will be really helpful to us at this stage.

-Here a a few of the really useful standard libraries
+Here are a few of the really useful standard libraries

 - 'Math' -  mathematical tools for working with constants (PI, Log10, e etc.), trigonometry, random numbers, rounding, ranges and more
 - 'String' - do almost anything with string variables, such as transforming to uppercase or lowercase, extracting parts of a string, trimming empty spaces and much more